Mishti92/writing-from-the-void/content/ongoing lists/site/yaaaayyy!!!.md

 consider yourself “segmented.”

-it’s an honor to have your attention.
+thank you for your attention.

 in a world of mass communication shouting to be heard, i prefer a more personal approach that’s slower and calmer.